1992 Dayton Christmas murders

 1992 spree murders during Christmas in Dayton, Ohio, U.S.

-The 1992 Dayton Christmas murders were a series of murders committed by a four-member gang.
-During a three-day period around Christmas Day of 1992 in Dayton, Ohio, United States.
+The 1992 Dayton Christmas murders were a series of murders committed by a four-member gang, during a three-day period around Christmas Day of 1992 in Dayton, Ohio, United States.
 The four murderers, led by ringleader Marvallous Matthew Keene, had killed a total of six people and injured another two, with varying motives of robbery and to silence potential witnesses, and the deceased victims included two friends of Keene.
 All four perpetrators, aged between 16 and 20, were arrested and charged with multiple counts of aggravated murder.

 The trial of the four ended with Keene sentenced to death for five of the murders, while the rest – Heather Nicole Matthews, Laura Jeanne Taylor and DeMarcus Maurice Smith – were all sentenced to life in prison.
 Keene was ultimately executed by lethal injection on July 21, 2009, becoming the 1,000th condemned person in the U.S. to undergo a lethal injection execution since 1982.

 Murders

-Over a three-day period between December 24 and December 26, 1992, a juvenile gang, who called themselves the "Downtown Posse", led by the 19-year-old ringleader Marvallous Matthew Keene (July 5, 1973 – July 21, 2009), committed a series of six murders and multiple robberies across Dayton, Ohio.
+Over a three-day period from December 24 to December 26, 1992, a juvenile gang, who called themselves the "Downtown Posse", led by the 19-year-old ringleader Marvallous Matthew Keene, committed a series of six murders and multiple robberies across Dayton, Ohio.

-Apart from Keene, the "Downtown Posse" consisted of three other members: Keene's 16-year-old girlfriend, Laura Jeanne Taylor (born January 31, 1976); the gang's oldest member, 20-year-old Heather Nicole Matthews (born February 27, 1972); and Matthews's 17-year-old boyfriend, DeMarcus Maurice Smith (born July 3, 1975).
+Apart from Keene, the "Downtown Posse" consisted of three other members: Keene's 16-year-old girlfriend, Laura Jeanne Taylor; the gang's oldest member, 20-year-old Heather Nicole Matthews; and Matthews's 17-year-old boyfriend, DeMarcus Maurice Smith.